 The Secret to Mindfulness Meditation

-As your mind and body have begun to relax, the next (and most important) step is to bring your attention back to your thoughts and feelings; everything – from the memories and images in your mind to the wishes and life plans.
-That might seem counterintuitive to the concept of meditating but mindfulness meditation is not about thinking about these things but rather being aware they exist and becoming comfortable with them.
+As your mind and body have begun to relax, the next step is to bring your attention back to your thoughts and feelings.
+Everything – from the memories and images in your mind to the wishes and life plans is critical to address.
+That might seem counterintuitive to the concept of meditating but mindfulness meditation is not about thinking.
+Instead, it is about being aware these feelings exist and becoming comfortable with them.

 Meditation is not a substitute for a formal recovery plan but it can provide those suffering from addiction greater confidence and peace of mind.